Templating V2

 There are a lot of additional functions you can use with the date object:

-Also, it is possible to set dates from the past for all date.add functions.
-For example:
+Also, it is possible to set dates from the past for all date.add functions, for example:

 {% assign myDate = date.now | date.add_days (-1) %}

-Custom Liquid functions
+Custom Liquid functions and enhanced operations

-The following custom Liquid functions are available:
+The following custom Liquid functions and enhanced operations are available:

 zip / unzip